staff-and-leadership

 Image of Charles Martin-Krumm

-Charles Martin-Krumm, Ph.D. ( Through 2023 ) Assistant Professor, Psychology University of Western Brittany – CREAD – Research Laboratory, France
+Charles Martin-Krumm, Ph.D. ( Through 2023 ) Professor, Psychology Ecole de Psychologues Praticiens de Paris, France

 Charles Martin-Krumm is an elected member of the Board of Directors of the IPPA (International Positive Psychology Association), Master of Conference at STAPS, Professor of Physical and Sports Education and Sports Trainer.
 More

 Charles Martin-Krumm is an elected member of the Board of Directors of the IPPA (International Positive Psychology Association), Master of Conference at STAPS, Professor of Physical and Sports Education and Sports Trainer.
-He teaches at the IUFM in Brittany, at the Cachan EPS High School and at the Institute of Training in Physical Education and Sport in Angers.
+He is a Full Professor at the Ecole de Psychologues Praticiens de Paris, Director of the VCR research team and IPPA Fellow.
 His research focus on the study of processes in which optimism can be implicated in the contexts of education and sport.
 His works concern the study of interactions between optimism and various affective, cognitive, or behavioral variables.

 Image of Helena Marujo